MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/updates-deployment/updating.md

 The [`CoreServices`](xref:Microsoft.MixedReality.Toolkit.CoreServices) class is the replacement for the static system accessors (ex: BoundarySystem) found in the `MixedRealityToolkit` object.

 >[!IMPORTANT]
->The `MixedRealityToolkit` system accessors have been deprecated in version 2.0.0 and will be removed in a future release of the MRTK.
+>The `MixedRealityToolkit` system accessors have been deprecated in version 2.0.0 and will be removed in a future release of MRTK.

 The following code example illustrates the old and the new pattern.